QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning: Hyperdimensional Computing

 \subsection{\textbf{Inference}}

-During the inference, we predict the class to which the datapoint belongs.
-This datapoint is encoded as described in \ref{sec:encoding}, and then compared to all the class hypervectors.
+During the inference, we predict the class to which the data point belongs.
+This data point is encoded as described in \ref{sec:encoding}, and then compared to all the class hypervectors.
 The algorithm then predicts the class with the largest cosine similarity.